 After this meal, frog legs received a check off the bucket list, but squirrel still remains.
 Anyone want to invite me over for a squirrel stew dinner in Louisiana next year?

 This post was provided in a partnership with Alexandria-Pineville CVB.
 All opinions my own.
 This post may contain affiliate links.
 If you make a purchase through my links, I earn a commission that helps to keep this blog running—at no extra cost to you.
-You can read my full disclosure here.
+For more information read my full disclosure.

 You Might Also Enjoy